 Your price will depend heavily on whether you’re in a buyer’s or a seller’s market.
 Many NYC homes sell for the above asking price, but only when there is low inventory and many buyers.

 Mistake No.5: Not Selling at the Right TimeMistake No.5: Not Selling at the Right Time

 There is a right and wrong time for selling a home.
 In NYC, the peak selling season is typically in spring or fall.
 This is when most buyers will be looking at homes on the market.
 Most homes sold in these seasons tend to spend 10-15 fewer days on the market than the rest of the year.
 After Labor Day is also a prime selling window, but it’s short.
 Most agents recommend that if you haven’t gotten an offer by Thanksgiving, you should pull your listing from the market until February.
 The winter is typically the slowest year, with very few buyers or sellers willing to brave the cold weather.

 But remember that seasonal selling patterns are not as restrictive as they used to be.
 Fewer buyers in the winter also mean fewer competing sellers, which can work in your favor.
 Talk it out with your listing agent and get their thoughts.

 Final ThoughtsFinal Thoughts

-The home selling process can be a bit of a wild ride, even in a good year.
+The home selling can be a bit of a wild ride, even in a good year.
 Make sure you take all the necessary steps to prepare yourself financially and emotionally for the ahead.
-Your listing agent will be an invaluable source in getting you ready, but you’ll also need to take proactive steps if you want everything to go smoothly.
-Avoid the above mistakes, and you’ll be much closer to securing the lucrative sale that every seller dream of.
+Your listing agent will be invaluable in getting you ready, but you’ll also need to take proactive steps if you want everything to go smoothly.
+Avoid the above mistakes, and you’ll be much closer to securing the lucrative sale that every seller dreams of.